Jaehaks/texflow.nvim/README.md

       '-silent',
       '@maintex',
     },
-    -- It you use 'latexmk', `latexmk -c` is called before tex file is compiled.
+	-- It you use 'latexmk', `latexmk -c` is called when cleanup_auxfiles() executes.
 	-- It will remove aux files except of result files like `.bbl, .synctex.gz, .pdf`.
 	-- If you want to remove additional files in result directory, set them in clear_ext.
-    -- If you use other latex engine which doesn't support command to clear aux files, -- you need to write all aux file extensions to remove. clear_ext = {
+	-- If you use other latex engine which doesn't support command to clear auxiliary files, -- you need to write all aux file extension patterns to remove. clear_ext = {
-        '.bbl',
-        '.synctex.gz',
+		'%.bbl$',
+		'%.synctex%.gz$',
+		'%.aux$', -- for aux file of sub tex files
 	},
     openAfter = false,	-- open viewer after compile automatically -- If you set forward-search in viewer configuration, forward search is executed onSave = false,		-- compile *.tex automatically after buffer is saved